samgabrail/vault-in-vmware/06-Session5-SecretZero/README.md

 ## Overview

 AppRole is designed for machine-to-machine authentication and is ideal for Jenkins integration.
-This guide demonstrates how to set up separate AppRoles for different applications (dbit and healthcare) using the Jenkins Vault Plugin.
+This guide demonstrates how to set up separate AppRoles for different applications (app1 and app2) using the Jenkins Vault Plugin.

 ## Setting Up Multi-Application Access